 Thus we see that going to Heaven is not our goal; it is the attaining to immortality through Christ that is our goal.
 He is redeeming us from the hand of the enemy, not from the earth.

 “In My Father’s house are many mansions.”
 First of all, the Father’s house is not Heaven, it is the Lord Jesus Christ.
 The “mansions” are rooms in Christ in which we are to dwell.
 Christ is the chief Corner Stone.
 The entire building, Christ and us, is the dwelling place, or Tabernacle, of God, mentioned in Revelation chapter 21.

 The whole effort of the Divine redemption is to build a resting place for God.

 Every Christian at some point must experience God’s anger.
 When we come to this period in our life, we may be dismayed.
 But God is displaying His anger toward our original personality.

 There is no need to worry.
-After God has torn us apart He will put us together according to the design He has in mind for us.
-I’ll assure you that after God has torn us to pieces and then has bound us up, we will be an infinitely better person.
-We will have a better understanding of God, just as was true of Job after his experience with God.
+After God has torn us apart, He will put us together according to the design He has in mind for us.
+I’ll assure you that after God has torn you to pieces and then has bound you up, you will be an infinitely better person.
+You will have a better understanding of God, as was true of Job after his experience with God.